 The naming authority for a VOSpace node SHALL be the VOSpace service through which the node was created.
-The authority part of the URI SHALL be constructed from the IVO registry identifier (Demleitner and Plante et al., 2015) for that service by deleting the ivo:// prefix and changing all forward-slash characters('/') in the resource key to exclamation marks ('!') or tildes ('~').
+The authority part of the URI SHALL be constructed from the IVO registry identifier (?) for that service by deleting the ivo:// prefix and changing all forward-slash characters('/') in the resource key to exclamation marks ('!') or tildes ('~').
 Note that a service SHALL be consistent in its use of separator characters ('!' or '~') when referring to its own data but SHALL accept either as valid in URIs in service requests.